Kern County DUI Accident Victim Attorneys

 DUI Is Illegal In California

 In California, driving under the influence of alcohol, drugs, or both is illegal.
 This law applies to all motor vehicles, including cars, trucks, vans, motorcycles, and bicycles.
 It even extends to operators of boats and planes.
-If you’ve been injured in a DUI accident, consulting with lawyers knowledgeable about California’s DUI laws is crucial.
+If you’ve been injured in a DUI accident, consulting with lawyers knowledgeable about California’s DUI laws can be helpful.
 While you can discuss the specifics of your case with your legal team, here’s a breakdown of some key factors related to driving under the influence.

 What Drugs Can Lead To A DUI Charge?